-And you, dear readers, probably know by now that from-scratch crusts aren’t my thing….and then I have a deep and meaningful relationship with the refrigerated doughs made by Wewalka, a European dough company that has earned a permanent place in my kitchen and in my heart.
-I am never without a few of their doughs in my fridge, and since it’s pie season, their pie crusts are always at hand these days.
+And you, dear readers, probably know by now that from-scratch crusts aren’t my thing….
+I am never without a few of their refrigerated crusts and doughs in my fridge, and since it’s pie season, pie crusts are always at hand these days.

 There are so many ways to make butterscotch pie!
 Who knew?
 Some called for evaporated milk, some regular milk, some cream.
-Some had flour, some cornstarch, some both.
-Some involved a baked filling, while others just allowed fillings to set in prebaked crusts.
+There were recipes with flour in the filling, some with cornstarch, some both.
+Some involved a baked filling, while others just allowed fillings to set in pre-baked crusts.
 Some had meringue on top, others whipped cream.
 I read and mulled and read some more.

 Sometimes hot milk was added to eggs, sometimes an egg and milk mixture was slowly added to hot butter and sugar.
 However you do it, when raw eggs met heat, a technique called “tempering” has to be involved, which means that the eggs are slowly heated within other ingredients, so they don’t cook and scramble on their own.
 This is a non-negotiable part of a custard pie.